AzixSall/HandGestureRecognition/README.md

-# Hand_Gesture_Recognition
+# HandGestureRecognition
-A program that can pause and play a video player just by using hand gestures
+A program that can pause and play a video player with hand gestures using Python/OpenCV/CNN/Tensorflow/Thenao